open-telemetry/opentelemetry-python/ext/opentelemetry-ext-asgi/README.rst

-This library provides a ASGI middleware that can be used on any ASGI framework (such as Django / Flask) to track requests timing through OpenTelemetry.
+This library provides a ASGI middleware that can be used on any ASGI framework (such as Django, Starlette, FastAPI or Quart) to track requests timing through OpenTelemetry.

 Installation
 ------------